Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 ### Data model

-In this repository we are building a sample trading data model.
+In this repository, we are building a sample trading data model.
 The whole idea is to select a suitable  representational technique to store the data model that is efficient and extensible at the same time. especially when we are building a trading application.
-Since, it is imperative to guarantee minimal response time and a higher throughput, we will use native data structures of Redis like JSON and will leverage the Query Engine for indexing and querying the data.
+Since it is imperative to guarantee minimal response time and higher throughput, we will use native data structures of Redis like JSON and will leverage the Query Engine for indexing and querying the data.
-Following are some important entities in this sample application:
+The following are some important entities in this sample application:

 1. Investor: This would typically be any type of investor, like retail, corporation etc. Let's choose a retail investor for that matter.